MicrosoftDocs/win32/desktop-src/SecCrypto/pfnccertdisplayproc.md

-﻿---
+---
-Description: 'A user-defined callback function that allows the caller of the CryptUIDlgSelectCertificate function to handle the display of certificates that the user selects to view.' ms.assetid: 'fdb9e9e0-02f1-42e0-9a11-204d916a1a88'
+Description: A user-defined callback function that allows the caller of the CryptUIDlgSelectCertificate function to handle the display of certificates that the user selects to view. ms.assetid: fdb9e9e0-02f1-42e0-9a11-204d916a1a88
-title: PFNCCERTDISPLAYPROC callback function
+title: PFNCCERTDISPLAYPROC callback function ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # PFNCCERTDISPLAYPROC callback function